 As the business grows and either customer or supplier trading terms change, it is important to re-draw your forecast.
 This may help you arrange additional funding early rather than make a request of your bank at the last minute, which will surely be looked upon as a bad mark against your reputation and business acumen.

-Take the time to get this right and be thorough with your costings.
+Take the time to get this right, own your cash flow and be thorough with your costings.
 Attention to detail is a must when forecasting for your business.
 Please don’t leave this to your accountant unless you agree to spend the time with them dissecting every line to provide the most accurate document you can.
 Your business life may depend on both your profit and loss and cash flow forecasts so it is worth taking as much time as you can allow, to get it right.
-Even when you have done this, a sudden change, whether good or bad, can throw a spanner in the works and means you quickly need to do the forecast again.
+Even when you have done this, a sudden change, whether good or bad, can throw a spanner in the works, altering the projections, and means you quickly need to do the cash flow forecast again.

 Understanding forecasts is a MUST for any business owner.
-They are not something to write for a lender and then throw into drawer and forget about them.
+They are not something to write for a lender and then throw into the drawer and forget about them.
 Whilst you will no doubt need to focus on developing your business, answering queries and hopefully building sales, there is a saying that “cash is king”.
 It is so true.
 If your business runs out of cash, it can go bust, despite being profitable.
 You must therefore watch the cash very carefully and ensure you have the funds in place to pay the bills as and when they fall due.
 A cash flow forecast is essential for this.

 So, how can Yell help your business?